National Bolshevism: In Finland and Karelia

 However, to Gylling's chagrin, the borders of Soviet Karelia were drawn in 1924 in such a way that Russians made up more than half of its population, while Karelians and Finns remained a minority.
 The Finnish language was made one of the official languages of the republic and efforts were made to make it even the main language.
 School language was changed to Finnish, in some places against the will of the local population.
 During Gylling's time, Finnish workers from Canada and the United States were also systematically enticed to Soviet Karelia, from which several thousands would be recruited during the Great Depression.
-Andrei Zhdanov, leader of the Leningrad party committee, framed the formation of the Karelo-Finnish SSR as unification of two kindred peoples: "The Finnish and Karelian people are tied with each other by blood racial-national glues.
+Andrei Zhdanov, the leader of the Leningrad party committee, framed the formation of the Karelo-Finnish SSR as unification of two kindred peoples: "The Finnish and Karelian people are tied with each other by blood racial-national glues.
 (Note: krovnymi rasovo-natsional’nymi uzami) The reorganization of the Karelian Autonomous Republic in the Karelo-Finnish Union Republic will realize further economic and cultural development of these two kindred people and strengthening of their brotherly friendly cooperation".

 Iivo Ahava was a prominent Karelian nationalist who was a leading figure in the local Red Guards.
 Yrjö Ruutu, the founder and leader of the interwar Strasserist National Socialist Union of Finland, joined the communist Finnish People's Democratic League after the Second World War.
 After the war, the leader of the Nazi Finnish-Socialist Workers' Party Ensio Uoti praised Stalin's "nationalist communism" and applauded him taking a stand against "jewish internationalism and jew-finance capitalism".
 In the 1950s he was a member of the socialist Radical People's Party that has variously been described as far-left and far-right and was a presidential candidate in 1956 elections.
 He gained some support and was endorsed by Yleisö newspaper.